Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with

-The LHC machine condition provides systematic uncertainties in beam axis offset and luminosity.
-The beam center position varies from Fill to Fill owing to the beam configuration, beam transverse position, and crossing angles, at IP1.
-The beam center positions at the LHCf detectors obtained for LHC Fills 1089 to 1134 by the LHCf position-sensitive detector and the beam position monitors (BPMSW) installed $\pm \SI{21}{\meter}$ from IP1~\cite{BPM}, applied to LHC Fills 1089--1134 are consistent within \SI{1}{\milli\meter}.
-The systematic shifts to the $\pt$ and $\pz$ spectra are then evaluated by taking the ratio of spectra with the beam center displaced by $\pm\SI{1}{\milli\meter}$ to spectra with no displacement present.
+The LHC machine conditions introduce systematic uncertainties in beam position and luminosity.
+The beam position at the LHCf detectors varies from fill to fill owing to variations of the beam transverse position and the crossing angles at IP1.
+The beam center positions at the LHCf detectors obtained for LHC Fills 1089 to 1134 by the LHCf position-sensitive detectors and by the beam position monitors (BPMSW) installed $\pm \SI{21}{\meter}$ from IP1~\cite{BPM} are consistent with each other within $\pm$\SI{1}{\milli\meter}.
+The systematic shifts to the $\pt$ and $\pz$ distributions are then evaluated by taking the ratios of distributions with the beam center displaced by $\pm\SI{1}{\milli\meter}$ to distributions with no displacement present.
 The evaluated systematic shifts to the $\pt$ and $\pz$ distributions are 5--$\SI{20}{\percent}$ depending on the $\pt$ and $\pz$ values.

-The uncertainty in the luminosity differs at each collision.
+The uncertainty in the luminosity depends on the collision configuration.
 For the data in $\pp$ collisions at $\sqs=\tev{7}$, the luminosity value used for the analysis is derived from the counting rate of the Front Counters.
-Considering the uncertainties in both the calibration of the Front Counters $\pm \SI{3.4}{\percent}$ and in the beam intensity measurement during the Van der Meer scans $\pm \SI{5.0}{\percent}$, we estimate an uncertainty of $\pm \SI{6.1}{\percent}$ in the luminosity determination~\cite{LHCfLumi}.
-For the data in $\pp$ collisions at $\sqs=\tev{2.76}$ and $\pPb$ collisions at $\snn=\tev{5.02}$, the luminosity value used for the analysis is derived from the data taken with the ATLAS detector and is also provided by the ATLAS Collaboration.
-The uncertainties in $\pp$ collisions at $\sqs=\tev{2.76}$ and in $\pPb$ collisions at $\snn=\tev{5.02}$ are estimated as $\pm \SI{3.1}{\percent}$~\cite{ATLASPbPb} and $\pm \SI{20}{\percent}$~\cite{CERNLumi}, respectively.
-Contamination of successive $\pPb$ collisions due to the narrow bunch spacing in $\pPb$ collisions, namely, $<\SI{5}{\percent}$ (see Sec.~\ref{sec:pPb5.02TeV}), may provide a slight shift of the absolute normalization for the $\pt$ and $\pz$ distributions.
-This effect is not corrected for in this study, while is taken into account as the uncertainty related to the LHC machine condition.
+Considering the uncertainties in both the calibration of the Front Counters $\pm \SI{3.4}{\percent}$ and in the beam intensity measurement $\pm \SI{5.0}{\percent}$ during the Van der Meer scans, we estimate an uncertainty of $\pm \SI{6.1}{\percent}$ in the luminosity for $\pp$ collisions at $\sqs=\tev{7}$~\cite{LHCfLumi}.
+For the $\pp$ collision data at $\sqs=\tev{2.76}$ and $\pPb$ collision data at $\snn=\tev{5.02}$, LHCf data were taken simultaneously with data taken by the ATLAS experiment.
+The luminosity values used for this data analysis were then provided by the LHCf Front Counters and also by the ATLAS collaboration.